kubrickfr/avsc-wiki/API.md

     exists in the cache.
   + `strictErrors` {Boolean} Disable conversion of string errors to `Error` objects.
-  + `timeout` {Number} Timeout in milliseconds used when sending requests.
+  + `timeout` {Number} Default timeout in milliseconds used when sending requests.
 It is possible to override this per request via the [`emitter.emitMessage`](#emitteremitmessagename-envelope-opts-cb) function.
     Specify `0` for no timeout.
 Defaults to `10000`.